9.20.2010

 In a little oil, saute the onions and garlic until softened.
 Add the ground chorizo and cook until done.
 Season appropriately.
 Let cool until you can work with it.

 Meanwhile, mash the boiled potatoes into small chunks.
 Add the cooled meat mixture to it and incorporate well.
 It will be a flaky mixture.
-Add the
+Add the Béchamel sauce and about 3 tablespoons cup of breadcrumbs and combine well.
+The mixture will still be slightly wet.

 Heat the oil in the frying pan to 350F.
 When ready, shape the croqueta filling into cylinders and roll in bread crumbs to coat completely.
 Fry in oil until golden brown all over.